-How to “Get Around” Google’s Restricted and Prohibited Drug Term Policies
+How to Work Within Google’s Drug Term Policies

 Targeting Restricted Drug Terms Through Paid Advertising Actually Isn’t That Effective

-It’s effective don’t get me wrong!
-Just not effective enough that it’s an excuse for neglecting all the other ways to bring customers through the door through advertising.
-Sometimes I’m surprised at the level of effort that’s put into daring strategies to target people searching for drug terms specifically.
-It’s often not an effective strategy because normally searchers who know a drug term well enough to Google search for it aren’t actually the type of customers you or your client are looking to bring through their door.
+It’s our experience that targeting drug terms directly is not the most effective way of attracing new patients.
+Sometimes we are surprised at the level of effort that’s put into strategies designed to target people searching for drug terms specifically.
+It’s often not an effective strategy because normally searchers who know a drug term well enough to Google search for it aren’t actually the type of patients you are looking to bring through the door.
 They may be researchers, informational searchers etc. but rarely are they potential patients looking for a solution to their ailment.
 Potential patients don’t necessarily know what restricted drug terms to search for.
-Instead of researching how to outsmart Google, I recommend putting that effort into researching how to meet your target audience where they’re at.
-Furthermore, I can’t count the number of times I’ve opened up an account that was performing badly “because they couldn’t target restricted drug terms” and found that the account was severely lacking in other areas.
-Not being able to target a restricted drug term is not an excuse for poor performance in an advertising campaign.
-Furthermore, advertising isn’t the only effective medical marketing channel which brings us to the next point.
+We recommend putting some time into researching how to meet your target audience where they’re at.

 Here’s Why You Shouldn’t Try Anything Smart

 Allow me to highlight a small snippet of Googles Healthcare and Medical advertising policy pertaining to attempts to circumvent their policies:

 The following is not allowed: